This article contains affiliate links.

 In addition, any diffusing should only be for short periods, and you should never diffuse any Petroleum-based synthetic oils.

-Throughout diffusing, all life within the fish tank should be observed for stress-related symptoms or behavioral changes.
+If warm air diffusing or essential oils are sprayed into the air all life within the fish tank should be observed and regularly monitored for stress-related symptoms or behavioral changes.

 Additionally, the fish water, plants, gravel, and structural features should be periodically checked for signs of oil build-up.

 In my opinion, there are too many species of fish to accurately produce a safe list of oils that will encompass all fish.